AT&T interview: 5G Evolution, dueling Samsung 5G phones, and data caps explained

 VentureBeat: What speeds should consumers actually expect from AT&T’s 5G service, now that you’ve had a chance to test it with Netgear’s 5G Nighthawk?

 Mansfield: A lot of reporting says that the Nighthawk isn’t initially performing better than regular LTE.
 The fact of the matter is, go back a few generations, and the same thing is true — there’s a starting point from which you evolve.
-We started very clearly and didn’t hide from the fact that we were starting with a 100 MHz carrier.
+We stated very clearly and didn’t hide from the fact that we were starting with a 100 MHz carrier.
 There’s a lot of reasons, but there’s a lot of complexity with everything we’re doing with mmWave.

 That will change very rapidly.
 I can tell you that month over month, over the next couple of months, we will see a step.
-We’ve got things laid out of new functionality we expect to software upgrade each of device and infrastructure on a fairly regular cadence.
+We’ve got things laid out of new functionality; we expect to software upgrade each of device and infrastructure on a fairly regular cadence.
 We’ll have step functions of speed improvements, I expect, month over month improvements just in the first quarter alone.
 Certainly by the end of the first quarter, we’ll be peaking well into over a gig.
 I’ll leave it at that for now.

 VentureBeat: Any news on devices?